 Technology should not be an afterthought.
 When utilized correctly, it can help keep the attention of your audience on what you want them to remember.
 Think about how an image, graphic, or animation can support a point you need to make, and the hotseater will do their best to make it happen.

 For example, you might set up an easel in the courtroom to hold a large timeline on foam board, but it might be difficult to read.
 It can be much more impactful if you walk your audience through each event as a build in Microsoft PowerPoint.
-This helps you break down complex concepts and scenarios into more understandable chunks, and an experienced trial technician can make a big difference.
+This helps you break down complex concepts and scenarios into more understandable chunks, and an experienced hotseater can make a big difference.

 2. Hire a Professional